AHSAN48692/ai_analyst_agent/README.md

 * Gmail OAuth2 configuration verified within your n8n environment

 ### Installation Steps
-1. Copy the raw JSON workflow schema from your export file.
+1. Copy the raw JSON workflow schema from your repository export file (`workflow-schema.json`).
 2. Open your empty canvas workspace inside your running n8n editor.
 3. Use the global shortcut `Ctrl + V` (or `Cmd + V` on macOS devices) to instantly paste and generate all node infrastructures.
 4. Bind your unique authentication keys for the Gemini node and Gmail triggers.